 - Do not lift more than 20 pounds (9 kg) for the first 2 months.

 - Try not to bend over from your waist.
 It puts pressure on your head.
 Instead, keep your back straight and bend at the knees.

-Ask your provider when you may begin driving and return to having sex.
+Ask your provider when you can begin driving and return to having sex.

 Get enough rest.
 Sleep more at night and take naps during the day.
 Also, take short rest periods during the day.